TD Rate Down 0.15%

 That is the epilogue to the Bank of Canada rates dropping by 0.25% yesterday, so TD again shaves 0.1% more for their pockets, which I guess is to be expected now.
 The only way that TD might give back that 0.1% is if they find they are losing income from people with loans or lines of Credit taking these vehicles to other banking institutions (any suggestions can be added in my comments, I will investigate and report on them).

-It’s interesting that TD announced their “prime” to be 4.00% however, their “prime to customers with allegedly prime lines of credit” is 4.35%?
-Interesting, and very annoying.
-Maybe they’ll change things today, we shall see, I guess.
+Interestingly, TD announced their “prime” to be 4.00% however, their “prime to customers with allegedly prime lines of credit” is 4.35%?
+Attractive and very annoying.
+Maybe they’ll change things today.
+We shall see, I guess.

 Bad Day on the Markets